-He may simply need to be awake longer before bedtime to fill his “tired tank.”
-Sure, shifting bedtime a bit later can help–for awhile.
+He may simply need to be awake longer before bedtime.
+Sure, shifting bedtime a bit later can help--for awhile.
 But eventually, he’ll need to drop that last nap to keep his bedtime between 7:00 and 8:00pm AND get the awake time his body requires to fall asleep easily.

 If your baby was able to fall asleep at naptime a week ago but now just won’t seem to drift off, this can be a sign that your little one needs more awake time prior to each nap.
 Dropping a nap helps create an age-appropriate daytime schedule and prevents a battle at naptime.

 If you need help setting up a flexible routine appropriate for your baby, Nap Schedules: 5 Months to 25 Months will help you tremendously.

 If falling asleep at naptime has always been a struggle, I can help!
 Check out my online class, The ABCs of Sleep.
 It’s designed to help you get your little one (5-24 months) sleeping through the night, gradually wean night feedings, and conquer naps too.
 Need a place to start today?
 Try implementing the strategies from my free resource: 5 Daytime Tips for Better Nights (and Naps!).

 Baby suddenly wide awake and ready to party at 5:00am when this previously wasn’t an issue?
 This can mean it’s time to drop a nap also.

 Early morning wakings can be caused by too much daytime sleep.
 As your baby grows, her sleep requirements lessen.
 Too much daytime sleep CAN create shorter night sleep, simply because your baby’s sleep needs have already been met during the day.